-To allow work to be shared by multiple Circles, relationships are created between them, referred to as a “delegations.”
-The lines connecting the Circles denote the relationships and the arrows indicate the direction in which the work flows, or is delegated.
-Each of these relationships have a manifest that can be used to state the purpose, terms and function of the relationship.
+To allow work to be shared by multiple Circles, relationships are created between them, referred to as “delegations.”
+The lines connecting the Circles denote the relationships and the arrows indicate the direction in which the workflows, or is delegated.
+Each of these relationships has a manifest that can be used to state the purpose, terms and function of the relationship.

 Circle types correspond with the patterns explained in Agile Lean Leadership but provide enough flexibility to accurately define all forms of organization.
 Circle types include: